pasin-k/tooth-1d/readme.md

 For information in model architecture, look up in `coor_model.py` which is AlexNet-like version of 1D-CNN layers.

-### Output and Evaluation
+### Evaluation and Output analysis
 In the result directory, a `result.csv` file will be generated which shows all validation predictions. `config.csv` shows the accuracy and training settings.
 <br> To analyze loss and accuracy over iterations, use [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard) to see the result.

 ### Testing
 Use `coor_predict` for prediction.
-This accepts 3 types of data: .stl file, .npy file, and .tfrecord file.
+This accepts 3 types of input data: .stl file, .npy file, and .tfrecord file.
 Using the first two type of data will take slightly longer time due to data transformation.

+`python coor_predict -t [folder directory of data] -m [folder directory of model] -dt [input data type]`